 - Put in a new ring and start a new three-week cycle; or

-Whichever option you take, you should also use extra contraception such as condoms for seven days.
+If in doubt speak with your doctor or nurse.
 You should also see your doctor or nurse if you think you may need emergency contraception as above.

 Who cannot use this method?